Institut Le Rosey: Overview

-The school offers a bilingual and bicultural education with the language of instruction being French or English depending on the student's academic program.
+The school offers a bilingual and bicultural education with the language of instruction being French or English depending on the student's academic programme.
 Students may sit either the International Baccalaureate, or the Francophone-oriented French Baccalaureate.
 To sustain an international atmosphere at Le Rosey, there exists a quota where no more than 10% of the students may come from a single country.
 As of 2006, the student body, ages 8 through 18, is composed of pupils from 52 countries, with 60% of the students being European.
 In 2007, the school had 380 students, equally divided between male and female, of which the majority are between the ages of 14 and 18.
 The student-teacher ratio is 3.5:1 with the average class size being fewer than 20 students, and the average teacher's length of stay at Le Rosey is over ten years.

 Students at Le Rosey are nicknamed "Roséens" (in French) or "Roseans" (in English), and former students are labeled "Les Anciens Roséens".
 The school's campus has 28 ha of landscaped grounds.
 The school's sailing centre, the "Fleur d'Eau", is situated along 100 metres of shoreline on Lake Geneva.
 Le Rosey is reportedly the only boarding school in the world to change campuses seasonally.
 In spring and autumn, classes are held at the Château du Rosey campus in the village of Rolle in the canton of Vaud, located between Geneva and Lausanne in southwestern Switzerland.
 For the winter months of January through March, the entire student body moves to a group of chalets in the ski resort town of Gstaad in the canton of Bern.